Put It in the Price: Publix's Position on the CIW Campaign

 The Publix Mission

-We also have worked with the Food Marketing Institute (FMI), a food industry organization, to affect change for farm workers.
+We also have worked with FMI, the food industry association, to affect change for farmers.
 FMI has taken these concerns to the Department of Labor, whose responsibility it is to monitor and enforce the governing laws on farms, which include wages and working conditions.

 Why not "just pay the penny?"